-As with my preceding book THE CRUSHING OF THISTLES this novel, complete and seeking publication, has been written around actual and momentous events from Scotland’s national history.
-It has been dramatised by way of a continuing fictitious story-line of family and other links.
-This has been introduced to assist with the portrayal of events that greatly affected Scotland’s people who were suffering immensely throughout these times.
+As with my prequal, THE CRUSHING OF THISTLES has been written around actual and momentous events from Scotland’s national history.
+It has been dramatised by way of a continuing fictitious story-line of family and other links, introduced to assist with the portrayal of events that greatly affected Scotland’s people who were suffering immensely throughout these times.

 Chapter 1 – New Beginnings

 James MacPherson knew he had to leave Helmsdale because of the ongoing family feud with Alexander.
 His mind was finally made up when a young woman of his acquaintance suggested the possibly of moving to Glasgow where she had a friend that could help them both.
 A career as a charity worker opened up for him to be followed by an introduction to the world of heavy industry.

 James retires early and decides to take his family to the island of Lewis in search of better way of life and some peaceful living.
 However, he now becomes involved in the continuing serious crofting issues around the Clearances of the time.
 There was also now disruption in the Church of Scotland leading to the start of the “Wee Free” church and its religious ideals.

 Chapter 3 – The Beginnings of Social Change

 The family of James’s son-in-law, Thomas, his wife Emma, James’s daughter, and their two sons David and Alex now come to the fore together with David’s wife Maisie.
 Each pursues their own careers within the changing social and industrial face of Scotland.
 The Socialist movement was starting to grow and arising out of levels of deprivation, poverty, and an increasingly unequal society.